shaheenaz/reading-notes/read6.md

 ________________________________________

-contarst: text is easier to read with high contrast between text and back ground color, medium contrast improves readability of the long text, low contrast makes it hard to read.
+ contarst: text is easier to read with high contrast between text and back ground color, medium contrast improves readability of the long text, low contrast makes it hard to read.</h1>
-## colors type:
+## there is 3 ways to specify a color in CSS:
 RGB values: Values for red, green, and blue are expressed as numbers between 0 and 255.

 HEX codes:  represent values for red, green, and blue in hexadecimal code.